 Be careful not to damage the fork cap bushing.
 Do not disassemble the fork cap assembly.
 Replace the fork cap as an assembly if it is damaged.

+- (2) fork damper

-(4) fork cap assembly
+- (4) fork cap assembly

-3. Empty the fork oil from the fork damper (2) by pumping the damper rod several times.
+- 4. Empty the fork oil from the fork damper (2) by pumping the damper rod several times.